Ritesh2684/kalah-game/README.md

 # Improvements Possible

-* Ideally the api to play the game should also accept playerId, to identify and validate whether
+* Api to play the turn should also accept playerId, to identify and validate whether
 	- is the next url triggered by correct player
 	- is the right pit id selected by right player

 * Caching with simple Map could be replaced with distributed caching i.e. Hazelcast , EhCache or persistent storage to analyse the previous games.

+* More validation could added for gameId, pitId, like it should only be integer etc.

+* More tests could be added